MegaAttitude/megaattitude.github.io/projects/mega-acceptability/mega-acceptability-v2/README.md

 # The MegaAcceptability dataset

-**Authors:** Hannah YoungEun An and Aaron Steven White and Kyle Rawlins
+**Authors:** Aaron Steven White, Hannah YoungEun An, and Kyle Rawlins

-**Contact:** yan2@ur.rochester.edu, aaron.white@rochester.edu, kgr@jhu.edu
+**Contact:** aaron.white@rochester.edu, yan2@ur.rochester.edu, kgr@jhu.edu

 **Version:** 2.0

-**Release date:** Aug 14, 2019
+**Release date:** 14 Aug 2019

 ## Overview

-This MegaAcceptability dataset consists of ordinal acceptability judgments for 1,000 clause-embedding verbs of English in 50 surface-syntactic frames and three matrix tenses.
-This dataset combines the MegaAcceptability version 1.0 and new data collected on Amazon's Mechanical Turk using [Ibex on Mechanical Turk](https://github.com/aaronstevenwhite/ibex).
+This MegaAcceptability dataset consists of ordinal acceptability judgments for 1,007 clause-embedding verbs of English in 50 surface-syntactic frames and three matrix tenses.
+This dataset combines the MegaAcceptability version 1.0 and data collected for 25,000 additional verb-frame pairs on Amazon's Mechanical Turk using [Ibex on Mechanical Turk](https://github.com/aaronstevenwhite/ibex).

 For a detailed description of the dataset, the item construction and collection methods, and discussion of how to use a dataset on this scale to address questions in linguistic theory, please see the following papers:

-> An, H. Y. & White, A. S. 2019.
-The lexical and grammatical sources of neg-raising inferences.
+> An, H.Y. & A.S.
+White.
+2019.
+[The lexical and grammatical sources of neg-raising inferences](https://scholarworks.umass.edu/cgi/viewcontent.cgi?article=1138&context=scil). _Proceedings of the Society for Computation in Linguistics_ 3:23, 220-233.

 > White, A. S. & K. Rawlins.
 2016.
-[A computational model of S-selection](http://aswhite.net/media/papers/white_computational_2016_salt.pdf).
+[A computational model of S-selection](https://journals.linguisticsociety.org/proceedings/index.php/SALT/article/view/26.641/3662).
 In M. Moroney, C-R. Little, J. Collard & D. Burgdorf (eds.), *Semantics and Linguistic Theory* 26, 641-663.
 Ithaca, NY: CLC Publications.

-If you make use of this dataset in a presentation or publication, we ask that you please cite this paper.
+If you make use of this dataset in a presentation or publication, we ask that you please cite these papers.

 ## Version history